thescalaguy/blog/source/_posts/Creating-a-data-warehouse-with-Apache-Doris.md

 | 1           | 28910 | Douglas Becker | 2023-11-03 11:42:09 | NULL       | NULL       |
 {% endcode %}

 That's it.
-That's how you can set up a real-time datawarehouse using Doris, Debezium, and Kafka.
+That's how you can set up a real-time data warehouse using Doris, Debezium, and Kafka.